-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Any additional limits to inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
+Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
 The property was occupied, fully furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.
 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
-My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch.
+The roof space is partly floored.
+My physical inspection of the roof void area was restricted due to insulation material and a lack of suitable crawl boards.
+As a result the roof void area was only viewed from the floored areas.
+I was not able to inspect the sub floor area.
 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.